One Year After Irma, This Gorgeous Caribbean Island Is Back in Business

 Frangipani Beach Resort

 A boutique hotel perfectly positioned in the middle of Meads Bay, Frangipani was voted the No. 1 property in the Caribbean, Bermuda, and the Bahamas by Travel + Leisure readers in our 2018 World’s Best Awards.
 What catapulted it to the top?
 Many of our readers wrote in to say that they enjoyed getting to know the friendly owners, Scott and Shannon Kircher, who are there nearly every day to assist with guests needs.
 Other pluses: with its charming Spanish tiles and flowering frangipani, the property feels more like a home than a resort; you have access to kayaks and Hobie Cats right off-shore; and the small pool is the perfect place to cool off if swimming in the ocean isn’t your thing.
 From $700.
+Courtesy of Four Seasons Hotels and Resorts

 Four Seasons Resort & Private Residences Anguilla

 The Four Seasons, voted No. 12 in the region by T+L readers in our 2018 World’s Best Awards, sits between two beaches: Meads and Barnes Bay.
 The sleek décor (think marble walls and floors, brass fixtures, and driftwood tables) comes courtesy of Kelly Wearstler, who decorated the property when it debuted years back as a Viceroy.
 The property has aged well, and now that Four Seasons has taken over, a fantastic kids club has been added, and the team is especially attentive to young children.
 (A glass of apple juice was waiting for our toddler at check-in.)
 Beyond the attentive service, food is a major selling point: the kitchen knows how to do everything from simple pizzas and a crab sandwich on fresh Johnny cakes to elaborate platters of sushi and seared rib-eye steak.
 (From $950.)
+Courtesy of Zemi Beach House

 Zemi Beach House